Time Away from Work

 Leave For Staff & AAPs

 Paid Time Off Georgetown University grants to eligible staff & AAP employees paid leave for rest and recreation; personal reasons; health maintenance; illness, injury or disability; family and medical leave; sick and safe leave; religious observances; emergencies or other events.
 Refer to HR Policy #602 (Staff) and #612 (AAP) for more details.
-If you qualify for family and medical leave pursuant to HR Policy 603, use of accrued paid leave will run concurrently (or may be substituted for) leave under FMLA and/or DCFMLA.
-For instructions on submitting time off requests through GMS, click here.
+If you qualify for family and medical leave pursuant to HR Policy 603, use of accrued paid leave will run concurrently (or may be substituted for) leave under FMLA and/or DCFMLA (new window).

 Short Term Disability/Salary Continuance Georgetown automatically enrolls eligible employees in benefit plans designed to replace your income if you are unable to work due to a non-work related illness, injury, or medical condition (including childbirth).
 Staff employees are covered by Short Term Disability Insurance.
 AAPs are covered by Salary Continuance.
-These benefits are coordinated with DCFMLA & FMLA.
+These benefits are coordinated with DCFMLA & FMLA and, as applicable, with benefits provided through the District of Columbia’s Office of Paid Family Leave.
 Should your disability period last more than 90 days, benefits will transfer to Long Term Disability.
 See HR Policy #604 and the Office of Faculty & Staff Benefits website for more details.

 Other Types of Leave Other forms of leave are provided as set forth in the following University Policies: